-Results are provided for groups of students defined by shared characteristics—race/ethnicity, gender, eligibility for free/reduced-price school lunch, highest level of parental education, type of school, charter school, school location, region of the country, status as students with disabilities (SD), and/or status as English language learners (ELL).
+Results are provided for groups of students defined by shared characteristics—race/ethnicity, gender, eligibility for free/reduced-price school lunch, highest level of parental education, type of school, charter school, school location, region of the country, status as students with disabilities (SD), and/or status as English learners (EL).

 Scores among groups of students may or may not be meaningful, depending on whether or not they are statistically significant.
 The numbers of students who participate in an assessment determines what performance differences across years or among groups are statistically significant.
 As a sample size increases, smaller differences between years or groups are found to be more statistically significant than would have been detected in a smaller sample size.Learn More

-Some SD and ELL students may be able to participate in NAEP, with or without accommodations.
+Some SD and EL students may be able to participate in NAEP, with or without accommodations.
 Others are excluded from NAEP assessments because they cannot participate with allowable accommodations.
-The percentage of SD and ELL students who are excluded from the NAEP assessments varies both from one jurisdiction to another and within a jurisdiction over time.
+The percentage of SD and EL students who are excluded from the NAEP assessments varies both from one jurisdiction to another and within a jurisdiction over time.